 - Extra income.
 If you get just a little bit of active income from work, this goes a long way in retirement.
 Every dollar that you get in extra income will help you down the line.

 - Reduce your costs.
 If you notice that your retirement isn’t going as planned, you can decide to reduce your costs for a while.
 You can do that by cutting back on certain expenses or move to a cheaper country.
+Correct allocation of your monthly income between your daily needs and retirement funds will help your plan to retire.

 - Keep track of your finances.
 If your retirement plants are coming close, it is important to keep track of your finances.
 Know how your expenses have increased, what your buffer is, and how much you can spend per month in retirement.
+Budgeting has never hurt anyone.
+The amount of money you have earned, used, and saved is an important factor for the computation of your retirement calculator.

 We All Have To Start Somewhere